 When a cardholder detects a fraudulent transaction in their statement, he or she files a complaint with the issuing bank.
 Issuing bank then investigates the transaction and if it is found fraudulent, the bank will refund the original value to the cardholder.
-If the merchant fails to prove that the transaction was legimitate, the bank will take back the entire value of the transaction along with an additional fee for chargeback.
+If the merchant fails to prove that the transaction was legitimate, the bank will take back the entire value of the transaction along with an additional fee for chargeback.

 In these situations, the merchant stands to lose the sold products or services, the payment, transaction fee, chargeback transaction fee, and even commissions on currency conversions.
 Hence, it is imperative that merchants try and avoid all chargebacks.
 If there are too many chargeback requests from a merchant, then they would be labelled as risky, resulting in higher transaction commissions and holding of remittances for about 3 months to ensure safety of customer transactions.